 Need a quality brush and scraper for cleaning your BBQ?
 This one from Poglio uses safe wire stainless steel and is perfect for your gas, infrared, charcoal, or porcelain grill.
 Use the scraper to remove persistent char or grime.

-When it comes to problems involving one thing sticking to another, good lubrication is typically a good solution for getting the two unstuck and ensuring they don’t stick together again.
+When it comes to problems involving one thing sticking to another, lubrication is typically a good solution for getting the two unstuck and ensuring they don’t stick together again.
 Keeping food from sticking to grill grates can also be solved with proper lubrication.
-The tricky part is knowing how to lubricate properly.
+The tricky part is knowing how to lubricate grates with oil properly.

 Some people use grill spray on the grates before cooking.
 However, this can easily cause flare-ups both before and during cooking.
 Flare-ups can easily cause quick burns to the meat, and they can also cause injuries to anyone near the grill.